Invokana and Farxiga: Members of a New Class of Dangerous Drugs for Type 2

 Farxiga, a Second, Even Worse Drug in this Same Class

-Farxiga, mysteriously named "Forxiga" outside of the U.S., is a second drug in this same SGLT-2 inibitor class, which has all the same side efects as Invokana, along with the possibility that it increases LDL-C, the so called "bad" cholesterol.
+Farxiga, mysteriously named "Forxiga" outside of the U.S. (both are generically named dapagliflozin), is a second drug in this same SGLT-2 inibitor class, which has all the same side efects as Invokana, along with the possibility that it increases LDL-C, the so called "bad" cholesterol.

-There were more cases of bladder cancer among those taking it than in the group that did not take it.
+The FDA originally rejected it as too dangerous, but approved it in January of 2014.
+There were more cases of bladder cancer among those taking Farxiga than in the group that did not take it.
 AstraZeneca, the company selling it, assures you that the numbers in the study were too small to determine if this was statistically significant.
 Why would you want to participate in the much larger and, to AstraZeneca highly profitable" "study" conducted on paying human lab rats that will, by the time the patent expires on this drug, make it crystal clear just how dangerous it really is?

 Say "No" to Brand New Diabetes Drugs!

-If your doctor tries to put you on this drug, say no. Wait ten years, and search the literature then to see what scientists have found out about its real effects on patients before you try it.
+If your doctor tries to put you on these new drugs, say no. Wait ten years, and search the literature then to see what scientists have found out about its real effects on patients before you try it.

 If you can't control your blood sugar using standard therapies the safest approach is this: